kmurph73/set-state-is-great/README.md

 # Set State is Great
 <p align='center'>A global store + setState + hooks integration.</p>

 Global state management without the ceremony.
 No Context, Redux, actions, thunks, selectors, or anything that ends in "ducer."
+Zero dependency (other than React of course).
+[And now written in TypeScript!](https://github.com/kmurph73/set-state-is-great/pull/3)

 ## Installing